0 Comment

 Performance and Productivity of Work from Home Employees

-It is human nature to be more focused and constantly curious about something that people are preventing from doing.
+It is human nature to be more focused and constantly curious about something that people are preventing them from doing.

 This applies to social media usage as well and employees are likely to be more distracted by their inability to access their profiles than when they are allowed to do so.